Gabriel-RQ/pyinterfacer/PROJECT.md

 - **FR09: Component search by type:** The library must be able to search components by their type.
 - **FR10: Default components:** The library must provide a set of default, extendable components.
 - **FR11: Interface design:** The interfaces must represent a single screen, serving as a container to it's inner components.
-- **FR12: Serialization:** The library must allow serialization of it's state through pickle.
+- **FR12: Interface focus:** The library must allow that a single interface be focused.

 ## Nonfunctional Requirements